wdawson/okta.github.io/_source/_use_cases/inline_hooks/index.md

 ### Inline Hook Call within an Okta Process Flow

-The graphic below illustrates the the sequence of steps:
+The graphic below illustrates the sequence of steps:

 {% img hook-call-steps.png "Hook Call Steps Diagram" alt:"Hook Call Steps Diagram" %}

-1. During the execution of an Okta process flow, at the extension point, between points A and B, Okta sends a request to your external service.
+1. During the execution of an Okta process flow, at the extension point between points A and B, Okta sends a request to your external service.

 1. Your external service performs some processing.